BrunoMVPCosta/BrunoMVPCosta.github.io/_posts/2016-11-03-how-to-use-decimal-mongodb-csharp.markdown

 ---
 layout: post
-title:  "How to use decimal with mongodb and .NET C#"
+title:  How to use decimal with mongodb and .NET C#
 date:   2016-11-03 00:00:00
 tags: [clean-code]
 categories: coding
 permalink: /coding/2016/11/03/how-to-use-decimal-mongodb-csharp.html
-description: Using decimal with MongoDB and .net csharp
+description: MongoDB doesn't support decimal.
+How can we use it to represent money?
+This article will explain it to you.
 comments: true
 share: true
 ---